adlnet/xAPI-Spec/xAPI.md

 In a 3-legged OAuth workflow, authentication involves both an OAuth consumer and a user of the OAuth service provider.
-For instance, requests made by an authorized Twitter plug-in on their Facebook account will include credentials that are specific not only to Twitter as a client application, or them as a user, but the unique combination of both.
+For instance, requests made by an authorized Twitter plug-in on their Facebook account will include credentials that are specific not only to Twitter as a Client application, or them as a user, but the unique combination of both.

 ###### Example